-The basics of tooth care are well known – brush, floss, rinse, visit the dentist twice a year.
+The basics of tooth care are well known – brush, floss, rinse, and visit the dentist twice a year.
 Simple…easy…absolute must-do’s.

 But you may not know that there are other things that you can do to ensure that your smile shines brightly.